 The easiest part is that because Keto is high fat, I’m not constantly hungry – so food doesn’t rule my thoughts or my life.
 It’s incredibly liberating.

+Our second keto diet before and after story is one of success.
 “I started the Keto diet last October after having ACL surgery.
 So far, I have lost 90 pounds.

 The hardest part of making the move to keto for me was learning that eating fat was okay and that veggies have carbs in them.
 I was so used to low-fat diets where you can have an unlimited amount of vegetables that I was shocked to learn everything I thought was wrong.